 Army Selects SIG P320 to replace M9

-In a shocking announcement, last Thursday, the US Army announced it had selected a winner of the Modular Handgun System competition.
+In a shocking announcement, last Thursday, the US Army announced it had selected a winner of the Modular Handgun System competition, the Sig Sauer P320.
 The announcement comes after numerous failed attempts to find a suitable replacement for aging stocks of M9 handguns currently in service.

 The program was designed to address the shortcomings of the M9’s design, while simplifying supply and maintenance logistics.